Saaaaakibhai/abi_webfrontend/README.md

 ### Additional Configurations

 - **Handling `unknownatrule` Warnings:**
-  If you encounter `unknownatrule` warnings, you can configure your editor to ignore them.
+  If you encounter `unknownatrule` warnings, you can configure your editor(settings) to ignore them.

 - **Tailwind CSS Intellisense Extension:**
-  Install the **Tailwind CSS Intellisense** extension in Visual Studio Code to enhance your development experience with autocompletion and syntax support.
+  Install the **Tailwind CSS Intellisense** extension in Visual Studio Code.

 ## Summary

 This repository contains the frontend code for the ABI online business platform.
-Follow the provided guides to set up your local environment, configure Tailwind CSS, and start contributing to the project.
+Follow the provided guides to set up your local environment.

+## Thank You Devs